thaines/helit/handwriting/readme.txt

 line_graph - The data structure that represents the line extracted from text.
 Includes the majority of the C-optimised functionality of the handwriting system, and consequentially has some really strange features - absurdly feature rich in other words.

+let - Line extraction tool; a GUI.
+Lets you prepare scanned in handwriting for synthesis; in addition to extracting the line includes tagging, handwriting recognition, alpha matting, indicating the rule of the page and a whole bunch of other things.